ARKopp/fabacademy2016/week1/index.md

 I also downloaded a couple of desktop git programs like [github desktop](https://desktop.github.com/) and [tower](https://www.git-tower.com/) but decided to use the command line instead.

-This are a couple of commandos you have to remember.
+This are a couple of commandos I had to remember.

 `git init`
 `git clone username@host:/path/to/repository`
 `git add <filename>`
 `git commit -m "Commit message"`
 `git push origin master`
 `git pull`

 If you and up in vim.
-Type ":" and "wq" to get out of it.
+Type ":" and "q" to get out of it.

-This is the basic workflow.
+This is the basic workflow

 ![](images/basic-usage.svg)

 I created a private github repo for my files and then cloned the fablab barcelona repo as well.